 Doug Anderson of WRL continues to manage the wave and tide data processing, computer operations for remote communications, image storage, off-line image archiving and web serving at WRL.
 Since June 2002 Doug has undertaken the day-to-day management of the Gold Coast ARGUS system.
 Luis Mallen Lopez of WRL completes the weekly analysis and updating of monitoring program information via the project web site, and provides assistance during the writing of the six monthly monitoring reports.
-Dr Ian Turner continues to provide guidance for the coastal imaging operations at WRL, and reviews the six monthly monitoring reports prior to publishing.
+Dr Ian Turner continues to provide guidance for the coastal imaging operations at WRL, and James Carley has reviewed this six monthly monitoring report prior to publishing.